 For larger aquariums with single cracks I recommend adding a plate of glass to the inside of the crack repair in step #2.
 This plate need only cover the crack plus an inch or two, not the full bottom or side (although that would certainly be better yet).

 I generally do not recommend this repair for tanks over 100 gallons, although I have cut glass panels to fit over the entire bottom without replacing the old cracked panel for larger aquariums or multi cracked smaller aquariums.

 Otherwise I STRONGLY recommend replacing the glass panel.

-Here is a YouTube Video we made for aquarium crack and hinge repair using a DAP Silicone utilizing Dow Patent Rights (Please note that most DAP Silicone is NOT Aquarium Safe!).
+Here is a YouTube Video we made for aquarium crack and hinge repair using a DAP Silicone utilizing Dow Patent Rights (Please note that most DAP Silicone is NOT certified Aquarium Safe!).

 Here is another YouTube Video link that does a good job demonstrating stripping and then applying new silicone in an aquarium repair.

-Please note that I do not recommend the silicone sealant he is using as this is a generic silicone (of which I have used many similar types out of China packaged under different generic names); as this silicone will not cure at the correct rate leaving potential gaps that show up over time.
+Please note that I do NOT recommend the silicone sealant he is using as this is a generic silicone (of which I have used many similar types out of China packaged under different generic names); as this silicone will not cure at the correct rate leaving potential gaps that show up over time.